preetamzare/MyAWSSAA-Notes/Labs/Additional_notes.md

 ### Expedited retrievals

 Expedited retrievals allow you to quickly access your data when occasional urgent requests for a subset of archives are required.
-For all **but the largest archives (250 MB+)**, data accessed using Expedited retrievals are typically made available within 1–5 minutes.
+For all below the largest archives (250 MB+)**, data accessed using Expedited retrievals are typically made available within 1–5 minutes.
 Provisioned Capacity ensures that retrieval capacity for Expedited retrievals is available when you need it.

 ### Provisioned Capacity